SeanHRN/krita-renpy-scripter/manual.md

 The full-sized Krita document for this image is 5103x2873 px.
 ![GUI](./images/example_gui.png)

 I renamed the layers to match how I name the images in Ren'Py.
 For example, p8p3hrn means "Page 8 Panel 3 HRN".
-I chose 38% as the scale; as the calculator states, that would make the size 1939x1092 px, which is just slightly bigger than my target size of 1920x1080 px.
+I chose 38% as the scale; as the calculator states, that would make the image size 1939x1092 px, which is just slightly bigger than my target size of 1920x1080 px.

 Here's the resulting rpblock.txt: